Although many people choose to sell their home before buying another one, that isn’t necessarily the right choice for everyone.

-In this article, we’ll discuss potential benefits of converting a primary residence to a rental property, how taxes work, and key steps to follow before becoming a landlord.
+In this article, we’ll discuss potential benefits of converting a primary residence to a rental property, how taxes work, and key steps to take before becoming a landlord.

 Key takeaways

-- 4 potential benefits of converting a home to a rental are tax deductions, rental income, depreciation expense, and tax loss carryforwards.
+• Potential benefits of converting a primary home to a rental are tax deductions, rental income, depreciation expense, and tax loss carryforwards.

-- One of the drawbacks to owning a rental property is paying capital gain tax when the property is sold, although investors may benefit by performing a tax deferred exchange.
+• One of the drawbacks to renting out a primary residence is paying capital gains tax when the property is eventually sold, although investors may benefit by performing a tax deferred exchange in the future.

-Benefits of converting a primary residence to a rental property
+Why convert a primary residence to a rental property?

-A lot of things change when a primary residence is converted into a rental property, and most of the changes are good.
-Here are four of the biggest benefits of owning a rental property along with an explanation of how they work.
+Let’s dive into the benefits of converting a primary residence to a rental property with the necessary steps it takes to get things going.
+Here are four of the biggest benefits of turning a residence into a rental, along with an explanation of how they can work to your advantage.

 Tax deductions

-Income from a rental property needs to be reported to the IRS using Schedule E (Form 1040).
+For many investors, income from rental property needs to be reported to the IRS using Schedule E (Form 1040).
 However, the amount of income subject to tax is the net income after all expenses and tax deductions have been claimed.
+The tax implications of renting your primary residence out can vary depending on specific circumstances such as the location of the property, the number of days rented, and other factors.

 Although every rental property is different, these are common expense deductions for a rental property:

 To illustrate, assume a primary residence turned into a rental property generates $24,000 in annual gross rental income.
-If all of the expenses listed above total $18,000, the income would be $6,000.
+If all of the expenses listed above total $18,000, the taxable net income would be $6,000.

 Depreciation expense

-Another benefit of turning a primary residence into a rental is being able to depreciate the property over a period of 27.5 years.
+Another benefit of converting a primary residence into a rental is the ability to depreciate the physical improvements, typically over a period of 27.5 years.
 As IRS Publication 946 explains, depreciation is an expense allowance for the wear and tear, deterioration, or obsolescence of the property.

 To claim the depreciation expense, the cost basis of the property must be determined at the time the home is converted from a primary residence into a rental.

-The cost basis used for depreciation is the purchase price of the home plus qualified improvements (such as a new roof or adding additional square footage) or the fair market value of the home at the time of conversion.
+The cost basis used for depreciation in this situation is the purchase price of the home plus certain closing costs, plus qualified capital improvements (such as a new roof or other renovations).
+Alternatively, you can use the fair market value of the home at the time of conversion.

 Depreciation applies only to the building and not the land.
 For example, if a home was valued at $250,000 at the time of conversion and the value of the lot was $30,000, the basis for depreciation purposes would be $220,000.